An experimental scheme for determining the Berry phase in two-dimensional quantum materials with a flat band: Introduction

 In this paper, we present theoretical calculations leading to an experimentally feasible approach to detecting the Berry phase for the $\alpha$-$\mathcal{T}_3$ lattice family whose material properties are controlled by a single parameter: $0 \le \alpha \le 1$.
 An $\alpha$-$\mathcal{T}_3$ lattice has the honeycomb lattice as its base with an additional atom at the center of each hexagonal unit cell.
 In the tight-binding approximation, the center atom couples with any of the hexagonal atoms with the energy $\alpha t_{\epsilon}$, where $t_{\epsilon}$ is the nearest-neighbor coupling energy of the honeycomb lattice.
 Because of the center atom, an $\alpha$-$\mathcal{T}_3$ lattice with $\alpha > 0$ possesses three distinct energy bands: a pair of Dirac cones and a flat band through the contact point of the two Dirac cones.
 As $\alpha$ increases from zero, a continuous spectrum of 2D Dirac-Weyl materials is generated: from the graphene ($\alpha=0$) to the dice lattice ($\alpha=1$), and the corresponding Berry phase can change from $\pi$ to zero.
 As a result of the continuous decrease in the Berry phase, a number of pertinent physical phenomena change their characteristics.
-For example, the orbital magnetic response~\cite{Raoux:2014} at the Dirac point changes from diamagnetic ($\alpha=0$) to paramagnetic ($\alpha=1$) and the nature of the Hall quantization~\cite{ICN:2015} switches from relativistic to nonrelativistic.
+For example, the flat band plays an important role in the accurate quantization of the Hall conductivity in the case of an $\alpha$-$\mathcal{T}_3$ lattice~\cite{biswas:2016}.
+Wave packet dynamics and the Zitterbewegung effect~\cite{biswas:2018}, the effect of periodic kicks~\cite{tamang:2021}, Floquet dynamics driven by the electromagnetic field~\cite{dey:2018}, Size effects on atomic collapse~\cite{oriekhov:2023}, and topological phase transitions~\cite{tamang:2023} have also been explored in an $\alpha$-$\mathcal{T}_3$ lattice.
+The orbital magnetic response~\cite{Raoux:2014} at the Dirac point changes from diamagnetic ($\alpha=0$) to paramagnetic ($\alpha=1$) and the nature of the Hall quantization~\cite{ICN:2015} switches from relativistic to nonrelativistic.
 Moreover, the patterns of optical response~\cite{han:2022} and magneto-optical modulation~\cite{chen:2019} change because they depend on the interband transitions among the three bands.
 Further, optical conductivity quantization and higher-order harmonic generation were observed~\cite{chen2019nonlinear}, so was the effect of a broken flat-band on the integer quantum Hall effect by the disorder or staggered lattice potential~\cite{wang2020integer}.
 Experimentally, the $\alpha$-$\mathcal{T}_3$ lattice has been realized in the critical doping material~\cite{malcolm:2015} $\textnormal{Hg}_{1-\textnormal{x}}\textnormal{Cd}_{\textnormal{x}}\textnormal{Te}$.
 For $\alpha=1$, the dice lattice described by the pseudospin-$1$ Dirac-Weyl Hamiltonian can be grown in the transition-metal oxide~\cite{wang:2011} $\textnormal{SrTiO}_3$/$\textnormal{SrIrO}_3$/$\textnormal{SrTiO}_3$ or in graphene-$\textnormal{In}_{2}\textnormal{Te}_{2}$ bilayer~\cite{giovannetti:2015}.